visdesignlab/upset2/packages/userdocs/docs/upset2-features/element-view/plots/histogram.md

 ## Selections

-Selections add their own bars to histograms; see [Histogram Selection](../selections/graphical.md#histogram).
+Graphical selections add their own bars to histograms; see [Histogram Selection](../selections/graphical.md#histogram).
+Explicit selections do not affect element view plots.